-This guide is a tool that will allow the student to understand the contents of the course, the competences that will be acquired through its study, the distribution in time of the different activities, and the requirements to pass the subject, as well as other information of interest.
+This guide is a tool that will allow the student to know the contents of the course, the competences that will be acquired with its study, the distribution in time of the different activities, and the requirements to pass the course, as well as other information of interest.
 It can also be downloaded from the teaching platform available on the Internet for the course.

-Operating Systems is a basic subject taught in the first four-month period of the second year of the Degree in Computer Engineering and the Degree in Computer Science.
-It is the first subject of the Operating Systems discipline, which will be completed during the Degree with Advanced Operating Systems and, finally, with Embedded Systems and Real-Time Systems, the latter two being optional in the Degree in Computer Engineering.
+Operating Systems is a basic course that is taught in the first semester of the second year of the Computer Engineering Degree and the Computer Science Engineering Degree.
+It is the first subject of the Operating Systems course, which will be completed during the degree with Advanced Operating Systems and, finally, with Embedded Systems and Real-Time Systems, the latter two being mandatory in the Computer Engineering Degree.

-The aim of this course is to introduce the student to the need to use software systems that help to provide sufficiently high levels of abstraction to undertake the development of even more complex systems.
+The goal of this course is to introduce the student to the need to use software systems that help to provide sufficiently high levels of abstraction to undertake the development of even more complex systems.

-Operating Systems are responsible for making the hardware resources of our platform available to users in a simple and secure way.
+Operating Systems are in charge of making the hardware resources of our platform, in a simple and secure way, available to the users.
 Their evolution has often been linked to that of Computer Architectures, taking from this discipline a large number of concepts and techniques.
 In turn, Computer Architectures have evolved to support the requirements that, through Operating Systems, have been imposed by users over time.
-This mutual feedback is vital for understanding the current state of the discipline, as well as its future trends.
+This mutual feedback is vital for understanding the current state of this discipline, as well as its future trends.